SadArrow/Collections/README.md

 ## Research Projects
 It includes my previous projects; they're finished or withdrawn.

-An Onging project about VLA isn't uploaded.
+An Ongoing project about VLA isn't uploaded.